Translate

 School Lunches

 A free school lunch is available for every child who stays at school during the lunch break.
 School lunches need to be booked at registration on the day they are needed.
 All children are entitled to Free School meals funded by Welsh Government.
-We would encourage all children to take up this offer of a healthy school lunch.Children can also bring a packed lunch to school if they would prefer.
+We would encourage all children to take up this offer of a healthy school lunch however, children can also bring a packed lunch to school if they would prefer.

 During the midday break, the children are in the care of the Lunchtime Organisers and Teaching Assistants.
 They encourage the children to eat well, and maintain a friendly, relaxed but organised atmosphere.
 After the children have eaten, the remaining time is spent on the play yard where the children have the opportunity to play a number of organised games.